 - 8.4.
 In partnership with Sonoma Clean Power and other appropriate organizations, continue to provide educational materials about available incentives and the benefits of constructing new buildings or retrofitting existing buildings to be all-electric. - 8.5.
-Use education and incentives to promote and sustain energy-conserving design and practices.
-(General Plan Action 3-7.11) - 8.6.
-Identify incentives to encourage new buildings to exceed State energy efficiency requirements and/or meet or exceed the U.S. Green Building Council's LEED (Leadership in Energy and Environmental Design)

-Program or equivalent standards.
-(General Plan Action 3-7.9) - 8.7.
-Engage the local developer and trade communities in planning and promoting the City's electrification initiatives and incentives. - 8.8.
+Identify incentives to encourage new buildings to exceed State energy efficiency requirements and/or meet or exceed the U.S. Green Building Council's LEED (Leadership in Energy and Environmental Design) Program or equivalent standards.
+(General Plan Action 3-7.9) - 8.6.
+Engage the local developer and trade communities in planning and promoting the City's electrification initiatives and incentives. - 8.7.
 As needs and opportunities arise, plan for decommissioning or reusing fossil fuel facilities that are no longer needed to meet community energy needs, in a manner that protects human and environmental health and is consistent with federal, state, and local regulations and authorities.